arensagun2/tian/README.md

-# Tian Modpack - a Minecraft Modpack
+# Minecraft Tian

+A hardcore survival modpack

 created by iahntot, toriluvsian and Scenon